chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you can constantly think about the good qualities of the Buddha's appearance and the causes of the good qualities of the Buddha's appearance, the practice will be more blessed.

-Nagarjuna Bodhisattva said in the "Middle View of Jewelry" when he talked about the good qualities of the Buddha:
+Nagarjuna Bodhisattva said in the "The Madhyamika Theory" "Precious Garland" when he talked about the good qualities of the Buddha:

+---

 If you add up the merits of the Solitary Arhats, the Shravakas, and the endless merits of the world, and then multiply by ten times, you can only achieve one "pore shape" of the Buddha's body; One hundred times, one kind of "good" can be achieved; one hundred times of all the eighty kinds of good merits can be achieved; one kind of "sign" can be achieved; one thousand times of all the thirty-two kinds of blessings can be achieved of the Buddha's "Bai Hao appearance"; only one hundred thousand times the blessing of the white hair appearance can achieve the "top bun appearance" of the Buddha; only one thousand times the blessing of the top bun appearance can achieve the blessing of "Buddha language and Sanskrit sound".

+---

-In addition, the various parts of the Buddha's appearance and goodness have the function of preaching the Dharma.
+In addition, the various parts of the Buddha's appearance and goodness have the function of spreading the Dharma.

-The top bun and pores have the function of mind, which can clearly see deep and wide all dharmas.
+The top bun and pores have the function of mind, which can clearly see deep and vast all dharmas.

 Therefore, the body of the Buddha pervades all knowledge, and the words of the Buddha and the mind of the Buddha pervade all at the same time.